pawelc/docs/toread_finance.md

-1995 - Tests of microstructure hypotheses in the foreign exchange market 1999 - The Econometric Modelling of Financial Time Series (book) 1999 - The most general methodology to create a valid correlation matrix for risk management and option pricing purposes 2000 - Non-Linear Time Series Models in Empirical Finance
+1982 - Autoregressive Conditional Heteroscedasticity with Estimates of the Variance of United Kingdom Inflation 1995 - Tests of microstructure hypotheses in the foreign exchange market 1988 - Meteor Showers or Heat Waves Heteroskedastic Intra-Daily Volatility in the Foreign Exchange Market 1999 - The Econometric Modelling of Financial Time Series (book) 1999 - The most general methodology to create a valid correlation matrix for risk management and option pricing purposes 2000 - Non-Linear Time Series Models in Empirical Finance